Minsk: International sporting events

 In 2013, Minsk hosted the European Junior Rowing Championships at the Republican Center of Olympic Training for Rowing And Canoeing to the north-west of the city.

 Minsk hosted the 2014 IIHF World Championship at the Minsk Arena.

-In January 2016, the 2016 European Speed Skating Championships were held in the Minsk Arena.
-Minsk Arena is the only indoor speed skating rink in Belarus.
+In January 2016, the 2016 European Speed Skating Championships were held in the Minsk Arena – the only indoor speed skating rink in Belarus.

 Minsk hosted the 2019 European Games in June.

-The 2019 European Figure Skating Championships were held in the Minsk Arena from the 21 to 27 January.
+The 2019 European Figure Skating Championships were held in the Minsk Arena from 21 to 27 January.

 Transportation

 Local transport

-Minsk has an extensive public transport system.
+Minsk has a high-developed public transport system.
 Passengers are served by 8 tramway lines, over 70 trolleybus lines, 3 subway lines and over 100 bus lines.
 Trams were the first public transport used in Minsk (since 1892 – the horse-tram, and since 1929 – the electric tram).
 Public buses have been used in Minsk since 1924, and trolleybuses since 1952.

-All public transport is operated by Minsktrans, a government-owned and -funded transport not-for-profit company.
+Most of public transport is operated by Minsktrans, a city-owned and -funded transport not-for-profit company.
 As of November 2021, Minsktrans used 1,322 buses (plus 93 electric buses), 744 trolleybuses and 135 tramway cars in Minsk.

 The Minsk city government in 2003 decreed that local transport provision should be set at a minimum level of 1 vehicle (bus, trolleybus or tram) per 1,500 residents.
 The number of vehicles in use by Minsktrans is 2.2 times higher than the minimum level.

 Public transport fares are controlled by the city's executive committee (city council).
 Single trip ticket for bus, trolleybus or tramway costs 0.75 BYN (≈ USD 0.3), 0.80 BYN for metro and 0.90 BYN for express buses.
 Monthly ticket for one kind of transport costs 33 BYN and 61 BYN for all five.
 Commercial marshrutka's prices varies from 1.5 to 2 BYN.

 Rapid transit

 Minsk is the only city in Belarus with an underground metro system.
 Construction of the metro began in 1977, soon after the city reached over a million people, and the first line with 8 stations was opened in 1984.
-Since then it has expanded into three lines: Maskoŭskaja, Aŭtazavodskaja, and Zielienalužskaja which are 19.1, 18.1 and 3.5 km long with 15, 14 and 4 stations, respectively.
+Since then it has expanded into three lines: Maskoŭskaja, Awtazavodskaya, and Zelenaluzhskaya which are 19.1, 18.1 and 3.5 km long with 15, 14 and 4 stations, respectively.
 On 7 November 2012, three new stations on the Moskovskaya Line were opened and another on 3 June 2014..
 Construction of the third line began in 2011 and the first stage opened in 2020.
 Some layout plans speculate on a possible fourth line running from Vyasnyanka to Serabranka micro-rayons.